Reconfiguration and Locomotion with Joint Movements in the Amoebot Model: Meta-Modules

+Note that both constructions in \Cref{sec:meta:construction} are stable.
+In order to obtain stable reconfigurations in general, locally stable movement primitives can be helpful.
+All so far presented movement primitives are locally stable except for the slide, rotation and $k$-tunnel primitives for rhombical meta-modules, and the switching primitive for hexagonal meta-modules.
+In the following, we present alternative implementations that increase the connectivity for these primitives.

 First, consider the slide primitive.
 Recall that we need to slide a meta-module $R_1$ along two meta-modules $R_2$ and $R_3$ (see \Cref{fig:primitive:rhombical:slide}).
 We refer to \Cref{sec:meta:rhombical} for details.
 The idea is to enlarge the moving part as follows (see \Cref{fig:meta:rhombical:slide:slow}).
 For the sake of simplicity, we assume that $\ell$ is divisible by $8$.
 We partition $R_2$ and $R_3$ into $4 \times 4$ submodules, respectively.
-The slide primitive consists of the following three rounds.
+The slide primitive consists of the following four rounds.
 In the first round, we utilize the submodules adjacent to the start and target position of $R_1$ to move $R_1$ to the center position.
 In the second round, we restore $R_2$ and $R_3$ again.
 In the last two rounds, we mirror the first two rounds to move $R_1$ to its target position.

-\begin{lemma} Our alternative implementation of the slide primitive requires $3$ rounds. \end{lemma}
+\begin{lemma} Our alternative implementation of the slide primitive requires $4$ rounds. \end{lemma}

-Second, consider the $k$-tunnel primitive.
+Second, consider the rotation and $k$-tunnel primitives.
+Since the rotation primitive is a special case of the $k$-tunnel primitive, we will constrain the explanation to the latter.
 Recall that we need to move a meta-module $R$ through a simple path of meta-modules with $k$ corners to the other end (see \Cref{fig:primitive:rhombical:tunnel}).
 We refer to \Cref{sec:meta:rhombical} for details.

 We now discuss how to perform a single step of the $k$-tunnel, i.e., how to transfer a meta-module between two corners.
 Consider the line of meta-modules between those corners.
 One end contains two contracted meta-modules.
 We distinguish between to cases: (i) there is at least one other meta-module between the corners (see \Cref{fig:meta:rhombical:tunnel:slow:2}), and (ii) there is no other meta-module between the corners (see \Cref{fig:meta:rhombical:tunnel:slow:1}).